Qualification Review Process

 - If the qualifications of the prospective CHS administrator are found to be deficient, s/he will be notified in writing, and MDH will work with the community health board to identify a qualified candidate within the jurisdiction.

-Please contact the MDH Office of Performance Improvement with any notification, questions or comments pertaining to this process.
+Please contact the MDH Center for Public Health Practice with any notification, questions or comments pertaining to this process.

 Minnesota Department of Health